oneapi-src/oneDNN/doc/naming_conventions.md

 \f[ \diffsrc = df_{\src}(\diffdst, \src, \weights, \dst), \f] and
 \f[ \diffweights = df_{\weights}(\diffdst, \src, \weights, \dst). \f]

-While DNNL uses _src_, _dst_, and _weights_ as generic names for the activations and learnable tensors, for a specific operation there might be commonly used and widely known specific names for these tensors.
+While oneDNN uses _src_, _dst_, and _weights_ as generic names for the activations and learnable tensors, for a specific operation there might be commonly used and widely known specific names for these tensors.
 For instance, the [convolution](@ref dev_guide_convolution) operation has a learnable tensor called bias.
-For usability reasons, DNNL primitives use such names in initialization or other functions to simplify the coding.
+For usability reasons, oneDNN primitives use such names in initialization or other functions to simplify the coding.

-To summarize, DNNL uses the following commonly used notations for
+To summarize, oneDNN uses the following commonly used notations for
 tensors:

 | Name                  | Meaning